raspberrypilearning/i-made-you-a-book/en/step_2.md

 Think about who you will make your book for (your **audience**).

-It could be for a friend, a family member, a school class, people who share a hobby, fans of a musician, or just for yourself.
+It could be for a friend, for a family member, for a school class, for people who share a hobby, for fans of a musician, or just for yourself.

 --- /task ---